 Subscribe: iTunes • Feedburner • Stitcher • Google Play • Acast

 Tune in every week to catch interviews with the liveliest voices from literature, the arts, sciences, history, and public affairs; reports on cutting-edge works in progress; long-form narratives; and compelling excerpts from new books.
 Produced and hosted by Stephanie Bastek.

 Have suggestions for projects you’d like us to catch up on, or writers you want to hear from?
 Send us a note: podcast [at] theamericanscholar.org

-Chronicling the disappearance of a remote Papua New Guinean tongue—and everything else that goes with it
+Chronicling the disappearance of an entire language—and everything else that goes with it

 Artist Betty Yu turns the camera on her family

 The man behind the great men of the Renaissance

 A Slavic folktale to tell around the holiday fire